human-conf/human23/_pages/cpf.md

 Adaptation of theoretical or practical frameworks, mindsets, methodologies of humanities in the context of software engineering-related problems and research issues.
 Submissions may contain a methodological description of the possible application of humanities-related methods without any empirical evaluation yet.

+### Special Issue

+Authors of selected papers accepted at HUMAN 2022 will be invited to submit revised, extended versions of their manuscripts for a [special issue](https://human-conf.github.io/human22/publication).